choi8616/cse15l-lab-reports/lab-report-1-week-2.md

 **Part2 : Remotely Connecting**
 - Collaborating with others when working on a same project can be done easily by setting your device capable to connect to a remote computer.
 - We are going to connect to remote computer by using our CSE15L course-specific accounts.
-- First, go to [Link](https://sdacs.ucsd.edu/~icc/index.php), where you can find your course account.
+- First, go to [UCSD ETS](https://sdacs.ucsd.edu/~icc/index.php), where you can find your course account.
 - Type in your name and PID, and change your password.
 Now, you know your own course-specific account and password to log in.
 - Open a new terminal in VScode, and type in "ssh (your account)".
 - It will tell you that the authenticity of host can't be established and ask you if you still want to connect.
 Type in "yes".